How to Create an Image Backup in Windows with DiscWizard v22

 - Imaging is a way of backing up the computer that allows you to store the entire computer, including the operating system and programs, in a single file (an “image”) that can be used to restore the computer to exactly the way it was when the image was made.
 This is a good way to recover from major hardware failure without having to spend lots of time reinstalling programs, restoring data, etc.

-- Click Add Backup at the bottom left of the window and then Create new backup
+- Click Add Backup at the bottom left of the window and name your backup so you can identify it later.

-*Disc Wizard backups are created as a .tib file and the default location is a folder called Seagate Backups on the destination you chose.
+*Disc Wizard backups are created as a .tib file and the default location is the root of the destination you chose if you did not specify a folder.

 *For more information regarding Backup options you can access the built in help guide through the Help selection on the left side of the software.